Thank you to the Friends of St. Margaret for allowing us to reproduce their research. Thank you to Lenka Cathersides for additional information.

-Philip enlisted into the Royal Fusiliers at Horsham in January 1915 with three other Ockley friends, including Thomas Banfield and William Randall.
+Philip enlisted soon after the outbreak of war in Horsham, into the 22nd Battalion of the Royal Fusiliers, then stationed in Horsham.
+At this time, he and his family lived at Cricketers’ Arms, Ockley, Surrey.
+He was a Private with regimental number K/1294.
+He enlisted with three other Ockley friends, including Thomas Banfield and William Randall.
 (Only one of them would survive the war.)
 After training in Sussex, Mansfield and Salisbury Plain, the battalion left for France in November 1915.
 They were in action at Vimy Ridge in May 1916 and in the front line trenches at Montauban during the Battle of the Somme.
 On 27th July 1916, the battalion took part in the attack on Delville Wood, a strongly defended German position.
 Fierce fighting took place in terrible conditions.
-The wood had become a morass of mud, shellholes and tree stumps where men were constantly exposed to shellfire and mortar attack.
+The wood had become a morass of mud, shell holes and tree stumps where men were constantly exposed to shellfire and mortar attack.
 Casualty losses were heavy.
 When the battalion was withdrawn just one week later, over 250 officers and men were listed as killed, wounded or missing.

 Philip was killed in action on 28th July 1916 in France.
 His Captain wrote: ‘Pte Leppard died fighting and suffering no pain.
 He was a man whom everybody liked for his willing and quietly cheerful spirits, and his death is very much felt in the company, both among the officers and men.’